Pesach – The Jewish Pilgrimage

-The Jewish religious calendar is full of events and holy days, most of which commemorate historic Biblical events.
+The Jewish religious calendar is full of events and holy days, most of which commemorate historic biblical events.
 Each religious holiday comes with its own traditions and religious ceremonies.
-However only three religious holidays require Jews to make a pilgrimage – Passach (Passover), Sukkot and Shavuot together they are called Shlosh HaRegalim.
-Of the three pilgrimages Passach was the most important as it marks the birth of Israel as a free nation.
+However only three religious holidays require Jews to make a pilgrimage – Pesach (Passover), Sukkot and Shavuot together they are called Shlosh HaRegalim.
+Of the three pilgrimages Pesach was the most important as it marks the birth of Israel as a free nation.

 In ancient times the pilgrimage was to the Temple which stood on Temple Mount in the Old City of Jerusalem up until 70CE.
 Pilgrims would come to the Temple and bring a sacrificial offering.
 Today, because the Temple no longer stands, prayer has replaced the sacrifices and the pilgrimage is no longer a Torah obligation.
 However many thousands of Jews choose to make the annual journey to visit the City of Gold during the pilgrimage festivals.

 As the Temple is no longer standing the pilgrimage is made to the Wailing Wall, the last remaining wall of the Temple where pilgrims come to pray.
 There is a point within the Wailing Wall Tunnel which is the closest point to where the Holy of Holies of the 2nd Temple once stood.
 Many pilgrims go to this point to prey.
 Other less religious Israeli Jews make the pilgrimage during Passover but turn it into a fun day out in the country’s capital without the religious implications.